crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 # Motivation

-We believed that the current implementation of deque is not fully optimized yet, leaving non-negligible room for performance improvement.
-However, it was unclear how to further optimize the current implementation while guaranteeing its correctness.
+The current implementation of deque is not fully optimized yet, leaving non-negligible room for performance improvement.
+However, it is unclear how to further optimize the current implementation while guaranteeing its correctness.
 This RFC resolves this issue by proving an optimized implementation.